ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ![fig9](figures/09.png)

-6. Launch an instance by clicking "Launch instance" button.
+7. Launch an instance by clicking "Launch instance" button.
 You should see the green box with the Success label.
 This box also contains a link to the EC2 instance.
 Click it.
 It will take you to the instance dashboard, which looks like the one below:

 ![fig10](figures/10.png)

-### Deploying an app
+### Deploy the application
-Once the EC2 instance is ready, we can connect to it and deploy the application.
+Once the EC2 instance is ready, you can connect to it and deploy the application.
 Follow these steps to connect:
-1. Locate the instance public IP (e.g. 98.83.137.101 in my case).
+1. Locate the instance public IP (e.g. 98.83.137.101 in this case).
 2. Use an SSH client to connect:
 * Open the terminal
 * Set appropriate permissions for the key pair file (remember to use your IP address)